rediacc/docs/blog/2025-07-28-infrastructure-for-agentic-ai.md

 - Test every code change on production data
 - Hunt security vulnerabilities continuously
 - Handle customer data with comprehensive security controls
-- Learn from unlimited experiments
+- Learn from numerous experiments

 This isn't the future.
 Companies using Rediacc do this today.